khabibkhanov/phone-number-checker-uz/README.md

 # phone-number-checker-uz
-This function check the phone number is valid or invalid
+This function checks format of Uzbek phone number